gwleuverink/bundle/docs/advanced-usage.md

 {: .note }

-> If your project stored previously bundled files you need to run the [bundle:clear](https://laravel-bundle.dev/advanced-usage.html#artisan-bundleclear) command
+> If your project stored previously bundled files you need to run the [bundle:clear](https://laravel-bundle.dev/advanced-usage.html#artisan-bundleclear) command after enabling/disabling this feature.

 ## Cache-Control headers